Chocobozzz/PeerTube/support/doc/production.md

 Then edit the `config/production.yaml` file according to your webserver configuration.

+**PeerTube does not support webserver host change**.
+Keep in mind your domain name is definitive after your first PeerTube start.

 ### Webserver

 We only provide official configuration files for Nginx.